Julia sets with Ahlfors-regular conformal dimension one: Finite subdivision rules

-\proofstep{Edge and tile types} For $n\ge 2$, a {\it polygon (or $n$-gon)} $X$ is a CW-complex whose underlying space is homeomorphic to the closed $2$-disk such that $X$ has only one $2$-cell and $n$ edges and vertices on the boundary.
+Consider the subdivision map $f\from \R(S_\R) \to S_\R$ of a finite subdivision rule $\R$.
+For $k\ge 2$, a {\it polygon (or $k$-gon)} $X$ is a CW-complex whose underlying space is homeomorphic to the closed $2$-disk such that $X$ has one $2$-cell and $k$ edges and vertices on the boundary.
 Let $t$ be a closed level-$0$ tile.
-There is a characteristic map $\phi_t:\bft \to t$ where $\bft$ is a polygon.
-We refer to $\bft$ as the {\it tile type} of $t$. {\it Edge types} are similarly defined as the domains of characteristic maps for level-$0$ edges.
+There is a characteristic map $\phi_t\from \bft \to t$ where $\bft$ is a polygon.
+We refer to $\bft$ as the {\it tile type} of $t$. {\it Edge types} are similarly defined as the domains $\bfe$ of characteristic maps $\phi_e\from \bfe \to e$ for level-$0$ edges $e$.
 Note that every edge or tile type is a $\R$-complex.
-Hence the level-$n$ subdivision $\R^n(\bfe)$ and $\R^n(\bft)$ of an edge type $\bfe$ and a tile type $\bft$ are well-defined.
-We can think of level-$n$ subdivisions $\R^n(e)$ and $\R^n(f)$ as the images of $\R^n(\bfe)$ and $\R^n(\bft)$ under characteristic maps.
+Hence, the level-$n$ subdivisions $\R^n(\bfe)$ and $\R^n(\bft)$ of an edge type $\bfe$ and a tile type $\bft$ are well-defined.
+We define level-$n$ subdivisions $\R^n(e)$ and $\R^n(t)$ of $e$ and $t$ as the images of $\R^n(\bfe)$ and $\R^n(\bft)$ under characteristic maps, respectively.

 There is a 1-1 correspondence between tile (resp.\@ edge) types and level-$0$ tiles (resp.\@ edges).
-We often use them interchangeably, but when they need to be distinguished we write bold letters for edge or tile types and normal letters for edges or tiles in the subdivision complex.
+We often use these terms interchangeably, but when distinction is needed, we use bold letters for edge or tile types and regular letters for edges or tiles in the subdivision complex.

 For a level-$0$ tile $t$, a level-$n$ tile $t^n$ is {\it of type $t$ } (or {\it type $\bft$}) if $f^n(t^n)=t$.
 A level-$n$ edge $e^n$ is {\it of type $e$} (or {\it type $\bfe$}) if $f^n(e^n)=e$ where $e$ is a level-$0$ edge.
-Here we use level-$0$ edges or tiles even if we say about their types.
-This could be confusing, but it would much simplify notations in later sections.
-If $\deg(f)=d$, then for every $n\ge 0$ there are $d^n$ many level-$n$ tiles or edges of the same type.
-If $t^n$ is of type $t$, then there is a characteristic map $\phi_{t^n}:\bft \to t^n$ so that
+Note that we use level-$0$ edges or tiles even when referring to their types.
+While this could be a bit confusing, it significantly simplifies the notations in later sections.